-Judy Watson’s Aboriginal matrilineal family are from Waanyi country in north-west Queensland.
-Working from stories and memories, Watson reveals Indigenous histories, following lines of emotional and physical topography that centre on particular places and moments in time.
+Judy Watson was born in Mundubbera, Queensland, in 1959.
+Watson’s Aboriginal matrilineal family are from Waanyi country in north-west Queensland.
+Her process lies in revealing hidden stories within Country, working from site and memory, revealing Indigenous histories, following lines of emotional and physical topography that centre on particular places and moments in time.